Emmanueltatieze/Emmanueltatieze/README.md

 ### Hi 👋 I'm Emmanuel 👨‍💻

-I'm a maths lover and Developer based in Limoges.<br/>ezgif.com-video-to-gif.gif My interests are mainly in software and programing environment.<br/>
+I'm a maths lover and Developer based in Limoges.
+My interests are mainly in software and programing environment.<br/>

 I study at Institut informatique de Limoges (<a href="https://www.3il-ingenieurs.fr/">3iL</a>),Here are some projects i've already done 😄.